sujay-pandit/spiking-neural-networks-mnist-classification/README.md

-# This repository is created to implement Unsupervised classification of MNIST dataset using SNN
+# This repository is created to implement classification of MNIST dataset using SNN
   Following papers have been used as a reference:-

   1.STDP-based Unsupervised Feature Learning using Convolution-over-time in Spiking Neural Networks for